BjarkeHJ/OSEP/README.md

-# OSEP - Online Skeleton Extraction Pathplanner
+# OSEP - Online Skeleton Extraction and Path Planning

 ## Introduction
 This repository is the implementation of an Online Skeleton Guided Path Planning algorithm based on extraction of